SierraProgramPioneer/pizza-parlor/README.md

 ## Known Bugs

 * Currently the placed order card duplicates if customer name is clicked more than once.
+Background image does not load on gh-pages version.
 * Last updated: January 28, 2024.

 ## License